PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "What? what's that look for?"
 Boltac asked.

-"You're a strange sort of hero," said Asarah.
-Then she grabbed Boltac and planted a kiss on him good and hard.
-That kiss stayed planted all the way back to Robrecht.
+"You're a strange sort of hero, Boltac." said Asarah.
+Boltac started to deny it, but Asara grabbed him and shut him up with a kiss she planted good and hard.
+It was the kind of kiss that stuck deep.
+The kind of kiss that would stay planted for years.
+The kind of kiss that for years to come, on cold lonely nights, Boltac would still be able to feel that kiss vibrating in his toes.

+Relan drove the coach

  But as Relan drove the coach, and they rode in the comfort of the plush interior, she planted more, just to make sure they stuck.

 # Asarah gives Boltac confidence to be king #